Champraise/100-Days-Of-Open-Source/README.md

 ## Goals 🎯

-In the next 100 days, the primary goal is to enhance documentation skills by 30%.
-This improvement will be achieved through active participation in open-source projects, engaging in meaningful contributions, and learning from the vast open-source community.
-The approach involves starting with smaller, manageable tasks and progressively tackling more complex challenges.
+Target: Enhance documentation skills by 30% within the next 100 days.

+**Approach:**

+**Active Open-Source Participation:**
+Immerse myself in open-source projects by actively contributing meaningful work.
+This hands-on experience will provide invaluable learning opportunities from the established community.

+**Gradual Progression:**
+Begin with smaller, manageable tasks to build a solid foundation.
+As confidence and expertise grow, gradually take on more complex challenges to push my documentation skills to new heights.

 ----